ikvmnet/ikvm/src/IKVM.Sdk/README.md

 + `References`: Optional semi-colon separated list of other `JavaReference` identity values to specify as a reference to the current one.
 For instance, if `foo.jar` depends on `bar.jar`, include both as `JavaReference` items, but specify the identity of `bar.jar` on the `References` metadata of `foo.jar`.
++ `Debug`: Optional boolean indicating whether to generate debug symbols (non-portable).
+By default this is determined based on the overall setting of the project.
 + All other metadata supported on the `Reference` MSBuild item group definition.

 `JavaReference` is not transitive.
 Including it in one project, and adding a dependency to that project from a second project, will not result in the same reference being available on the second project.
 Instead, add the reference to each project.

+For each project to resolve to the same resulting assembly, ensure their settings are identical.

 ```